Huanshere/VideoLingo/README.en.md

        ├── GPT_SoVITS
        │   └── configs
        │       ├── tts_infer.yaml
-       │       ├── your_preferred_character_name.yaml
+       │       ├── your_preferred_english_character_name.yaml
-       │       └── your_preferred_character_name_text_content_of_reference_audio.wav
+       │       └── your_preferred_english_character_name_text_content_of_reference_audio.wav
        ├── GPT_weights_v2
        │   └── [Your GPT model file]
        └── SoVITS_weights_v2
            └── [Your SoVITS model file]
    ```

-After configuration, VideoLingo will automatically open the inference API port of GPT-SoVITS in the pop-up command line during the dubbing step.
+After configuration, make sure to select `Reference Audio Mode` in the webpage sidebar.
+VideoLingo will automatically open the inference API port of GPT-SoVITS in the pop-up command line during the dubbing step.
 You can manually close it after dubbing is complete.
-Note that this method is still not very stable and may result in missing words or sentences, so please use it with caution.</details>
+Note that this method is still not very stable and may result in missing words or sentences or other bugs, so please use it with caution.</details>

 ## 🛠️ Source Code Installation Process